- This event has passed.

 Rob is the husband of Anya Grokhovski, Founder and Artistic Director of Musical Bridges Around the World.
 Rob is very proud of having served over 30 years reserve and active duty in the United States Air Force, retiring from active duty in 2011 as a Colonel.

-Since 7 or 8, Sarah Jane had memories of her mom scrapbooking the family photos that she would take with disposable kodaks.
-She remembered going to the local drugstore to get the photos developed, and she would always get so excited when her mother would give her a page to do!
-Hassan became a hobbyist photographer in 2008 – taking pictures of nature and beautiful places she traveled to, and then would share those photos on social media.
+Since 7 or 8, I have all these memories of my mom scrapbooking the family photos that she would take with disposable kodaks.
+I remember going to the local drugstore to get the photos developed, and I would always get so excited when she would give me a page to do!
+I became a hobbyist photographer in 2008 – taking pictures of nature and beautiful places I traveled to, and then would share those photos on social media.

-Sarah didn’t start portraits until 2009 when a friend told her she loved her work and wanted Sarah to be her family photographer.
-After that session, she was asked by another friend for portraits, and before long she had a client list from friends who shared my work within their social media circles.
-By 2012, many shoots, gear purchases and learning the ropes of running a small business later – Hassan was running her own company as a wedding and portrait photographer.
-Her primary focus as a portrait photographer is to tell life’s stories – whether it’s a couple in love, boudoir portraits, a graduate who’s finally obtained that degree they worked hard for, photojournalistic or business portraits of people and places.
-She loves that through photography, moments in time can be preserved and shared for generations to come.
+I didn’t start portraits until 2009 when a friend told me she loved my work and wanted me to be her family photographer.
+After that session, I was asked by another friend for portraits, and before long I had a client list from friends who shared my work within their social media circles.
+By 2012, many shoots, gear purchases and learning the ropes of running a small business later – I was running my own company as a wedding and portrait photographer.
+My primary focus as a portrait photographer is to tell life’s stories – whether it’s a couple in love, boudoir portraits, a graduate who’s finally obtained that degree they worked hard for, photojournalistic or business portraits of people and places.
+I love that through photography, moments in time can be preserved and shared for generations to come.

-Sarah’s biggest drive and where she is most passionate is in empowering women of all races to shine, grow, and become the greatest versions of themselves in whatever avenue or lifestyle they pursue.
+My biggest drive and where I am most passionate is in empowering women of all races to shine, grow, and become the greatest versions of themselves in whatever avenue or lifestyle they pursue.